Club By-Laws and Rules

 8. At the annual meeting of the members, the members shall elect by ballot a Board of Directors as constituted by these by-laws.

-9. At any meeting of the members, each member shall have only one vote.
+9. At any meeting of the members, each member, including active and inactive members, shall have only one vote.
 A delinquent member shall have no voting rights.

 10. A majority vote of the members present and in good standing is necessary for the adoption of any resolution.